-One efficient tool of transforming the military organisation into a more gender aware security instrument is to show by practice, first in operations but also in international Staff Exercises.
-Exercising the Gender Advisors is a way of showing the staff process were Gender and 1325/1820 belongs in the ordinary military daily work.
-During VIKING 08, Combined Joint Staff exercise 08 and Combined Joint Staff exercise 09 the Gender Advisor function has been exercised.
-This is considered as a very efficient way of training.
+One efficient tool of transforming the military organisation into a more gender aware security instrument is to show by practice, first in operations but also in international Staff Exercises, how a gender perspective can contribute to a military operation.
+When gender advisors take part in exercises it shows the staff how gender and UNSCR 1325/1820 can be utilised to reach the operational objectives.
+During VIKING 14, the Combined Joint Staff Exercise to be conducted in May 2015 and the National Operational Level Exercise 2013 the gender advisor function has been, and will be, exercised at various levels.

-Pre-mission training at the Swedish Armed Forces International Training Unit.
-During the pre-mission training for all personnel there is a mandatory (4hrs) training consisting of both tactical and operational implementations of a Gender perspective and UNSCR 1325/1820.
-Besides that there are integrated gender training in other types of training sessions as i.e. patrolling, liaison, PSYOPS etc.
+Pre-mission Training at the Swedish Armed Forces International Training Unit

+During the pre-mission training for all personnel there is a mandatory (3-4 hrs) training consisting of both tactical and operational implementations of a gender perspective and UNSCR 1325/1820.
+Gender is also integrated into other types of training sessions such as patrolling, liaison, PSYOPS etc.